im-bob-loucans/api_exam/README.md

 17. No dev norms for the repo - commit templates, code style, coverage, etc….
 18. Input location exist prior to running
 19. Users have backups of their source files
+20. Users will enter different locations - error and input folders cause a loop